 Gratuities: $12 per passenger, per day

 Tell Me: Are you planning your next cruise vacation?
-I hope this article will help you budget and consider full Carnival Cruise cost.
+I hope this article will help you budget and consider full Carnival Cruise cost before you go.